madshansens/Instagram-API/CONTRIBUTING.md

 ### Commits

 - You **MUST** try to **separate** work into smaller commits.
-So if you `"changed Utils.php to fix getSeconds and changed Request.php to fix Request()"`, then make **TWO SEPARATE COMMITS**, so it is easily to find find changes in history, and revert if its something wrong whithout changing other code.
-So remember: 1 commit per task :smile:
+So if you `"changed Utils.php to fix getSeconds and changed Request.php to fix Request()"`, then make **TWO SEPARATE COMMITS**, so that we can easily find your changes in the project history, and can easily revert any individual broken changes without losing tons of other code too!
+So remember: 1 commit per task. :smile:

 - Use the detailed description field of your commit, to document why you did certain changes if it's not an obvious change (such as a typo fix).
 Your description gets added to the history of the project so that we can know what you were thinking, if we need to check the change again later.